-- Home Automation triggers command based on user configurations.
+- Home Automation triggers commands based on user configurations.

 - Smart Home triggers commands based on previous behaviour.

 The Home Assistant core is responsible for Home Control.
-Home Assistant has four parts to make this possible:
+Home Assistant contains four parts which make this possible:

 - State Machine: keeps track of the states of things and fires a